Who should use this information sheet?

 Even though you are paying the web developer to create the website, they will own any intellectual property in the website if the agreement is silent on ownership.
 It is, however, preferable for you to own the intellectual property.
 To achieve this, you must include an express written assignment of copyright and other rights by the web developer to you in the agreement.

 This is often a contentious issue and the web developer might not accept an assignment to you.
 The web developer may want to retain some rights in the website, for example if the web developer uses code that they had written before working on your website.
 You could request a combination of assignment of certain aspects and a licence of other aspects which the web developer wants to retain.
 You should identify what, if any, code you want to own in order to continue using, maintaining and building on the website if your relationship with the web developer ends.
+See the Arts Law information sheet: “Computer Games – legal issues for creative designers”, on the use of ‘authoring programs’ and the use of specific routines or modules of code created by the web developer that augment or improve the operation of an authoring program.

 A licence should be:

-· perpetual.
-It should not be limited in time;
+- not limited in time;

-· granted worldwide;
+- granted worldwide;

 The assignment and/or licence should apply to any material delivered in accordance with your agreement.
 If you fall out with the web developer and one of you terminates the agreement, you want to have the right to use and develop (or have another person develop) the website using the material created by the first web developer.